polyswarm/autopsy-module/README.md

 The results from a Hash lookup are shown in the same `PolySwarm Results` described above.
 If the file has not been seen before by PolySwarm, it will be labeled `Not Found`.

+### Rescan File

+To scan a file it is uploaded to PolySwarm.
+There are many situations where uploading is not feasible.
+In response, we added the rescan option, for files that have been scanned, or have a successful hash lookup from PolySwarm.
+It sends the sha256 and triggers a new scan, all without uploading the file.

+To use rescan, right click the intended file, and click `Recan on PolySwarm`.
+This will send the sha256 hash to PolySwarm, where the file will be scanned again, without any upload.
+Scans take a minimum of 25 seconds, but the delay can increase if PolySwarm is under load.

+After the scan completes, a new `Extracted Content` field named `PolySwarm Results` will appear.
+You can view details of ther scan there.
+Subsequent scans will be reported under the same `PolySwarm Results`, but as a separate result.

+Alternatively, you can view the results in the results tab at the bottom of the `Listing` view.

 ## Features

-### Right-click options to Scan or Hash Lookup on PolySwarm
+### Right-click options to Scan, Rescan, or Lookup Hash on PolySwarm

-When an Autopsy case is open and has ingested files, two new options show up on right clicks: `Scan On PolySwarm` and `Hash Lookup on PolySwarm`.
+When an Autopsy case is open and has ingested files, three new options show up on right clicks: `Scan On PolySwarm` `Rescan on PolySwarm`, and `Hash Lookup on PolySwarm`.

 ### Custom artifact type